 It contains the packages that are not directly endorsed by Arch Linux.
 If someone develops a software or package for Arch Linux, it can be provided through this community repositories.
 This enables the end-user to access more software than what they get by default.

-Yaourt (Yet AnOther User Repository Tool) is/was a wrapper for pacman that helps to install AUR packages on Arch Linux.
+Yaourt (Yet AnOther User Repository Tool) was a wrapper for pacman that made it possible to install AUR packages on Arch Linux.
 It uses the same syntax as pacman.
-Yaourt has great support for Arch User Repository for searching, installing, conflict resolution and dependency maintenance.
+Yaourt also had great support for Arch User Repository for searching, installing, conflict resolution and dependency maintenance.

-In this article, we will see the best Yaourt alternatives that you can use for installing software from AUR.
+In this article, you will see the best Yaourt alternatives that you can use for installing software from AUR.

 Best AUR helpers to use AUR

-I am deliberating omitting some of the other popular AUR helpers like trizen or packer because they too have been flagged as ‘discontinued or problematic’.
+I am deliberating omitting some other popular AUR helpers like trizen or packer because they too have been flagged as ‘discontinued or problematic’.

 yay is the next best AUR helper written in Go with the objective of providing an interface of pacman with minimal user input, yaourt like search and with almost no dependencies.